Aaron Judge Player Props: Yankees vs. Twins

-After going 0-for-3 in his most recent game, Aaron Judge and the New York Yankees take on the Minnesota Twins (who will start Joe Ryan) at 7:05 PM ET on Thursday.
+On Friday, Aaron Judge (coming off going 0-for-3) and the New York Yankees face the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 7:05 PM ET.

 Aaron Judge Game Info & Props vs. the Twins